saguijs/sagui/README.md

 ### Disabling a default Webpack configuration

 The internal architecture of Sagui is build around presets.
-If you need to disable any default behavior, it is possible by removing a preset from the list of `enabledPresets`:
+If you need to disable any default behavior, it is possible by removing a preset from the list of `enabledPresets` in the `webpack.config.js` file:

 ```js
 var sagui = require('sagui')